LL-Pengfei/CS1010-AY1819S1-Personal/docs/as04-comments.md

 ### Add

-The most common mistakes is accessing memory locations outside of the bound of the array.
-This is usually due to careless mistakes (forgetting to allocate an extra space for null character at the end of string, or forgetting to allocate the extra carry).
+The most common mistake is accessing memory locations outside of the bound of the array.
+This is usually due to careless mistakes (forgetting to allocate an extra space for null character at the end of the string, or forgetting to allocate the extra carry).

 I have seen lots of code that compute the addition in one long chunk of code, making it hard to read, understand, and debug.
 Remember to practice decomposition -- breaking down the problem into smaller subproblems, and solve each one by writing a small function.